angular-architects/ngrx-toolkit/docs/docs/mutations.md

 Callbacks can be used on success or error of the mutation.
 This allows for side effects, such as patching/setting state like a service's signal or a store's property.

-To shake up the examples, lets define an `onSuccess` in a `withMutations()` using store and an `onError` in a mutation which is a member of a component.

 ```ts
 export const CounterStore = signalStore(
   // ...